 Alcohol consumption and related harms are significant public health issues in Scotland.

-- On average 22 people died from illnesses wholly caused by alcohol every week.
+- On average 24 people in Scotland died from illnesses wholly caused by alcohol every week in 2016.

 - People are being diagnosed with alcohol related diseases, such as liver cirrhosis, at a younger age.

-- On average 96 hospital admissions a day were due to illnesses wholly caused by alcohol.
+- On average 96 hospital admissions a day in 2015/16 were due to illnesses wholly caused by alcohol.

-- Although alcohol related mortality and morbidity have fallen, they remain high, and higher than England and Wales.
+- Although alcohol related mortality and morbidity in Scotland have fallen, they remain high, and higher than England and Wales.

 - Alcohol misuse is estimated to cost the Scottish economy 3.56 billion per year in 2007, equivalent to £900 per adult.